Dannesk/Dannesk/README.md

 # Dannesk

-Dannesk is a secure, open source DeFi desktop application with an egui frontend for managing XRPL and Bitcoin wallets.
+Dannesk is a DeFi application for managing XRPL and Bitcoin wallets.

 ## Features